Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Introduction

-We study the physical properties of the Euler obstructed pairing with two additional physical conditions---(i) the $\PT$-invariant normal states are nonmagnetic (\ie, TR-invariant) since superconductivity is typically suppressed by magnetism, and (ii) the pairing is weak and has zero total momentum, which is often the case in BCS-type SCs.
+We study the physical properties of the Euler obstructed pairing with two additional physical conditions---(i) the $\PT$-invariant normal states are TR-invariant since superconductivity is typically suppressed by the TR-breaking effects like magnetism, and (ii) the pairing is weak and has zero total momentum, which is often the case in BCS-type SCs.
 With these conditions, we find that the Euler obstructed pairing channel is generally accompanied by a trivial pairing channel on the FSs.
 However, as long as the Euler obstructed pairing channel sufficiently dominates (or equivalently the trivial channel is perturbatively weak compared to the obstructed channel) on the FSs, the SC must be nodal~\footnote{Throughout the work, we always neglect the fine-tuned cases unless specified otherwise.}.
 In particular, if the FS splitting is small (typically compared to the chemical potential), the pairing nodes of the dominant Euler obstructed pairing channel directly lead to zero-energy monopole-charged BdG nodal rings/points, and thus give rise to hinge Majorana zero modes (MZMs).
 Based on an explicit tight-binding-model calculation, we show that the hinge MZMs are robust against chemical-potential disorder and magnetic disorder that preserve the symmetries on average, even if the disorder strength is not perturbatively small.
 (See \secref{sec:nodalSC}-\ref{sec:hingeMZM}.)
 We also demonstrate that the Euler obstructed pairing channel can dominate in a large range of parameter values by explicitly solving the linearized gap equation for an effective model.
 (See \secref{sec:LGE}.)

 Although the higher-order~\cite{Benalcazar2017HOTI,Schindler2018HOTI} nodal superconductivity has been studied in \refcite{Ahn2020HOTSCPT,Zhang2020HODSC,Tiwari2020HODSC,Rui2021HOWSC}, the topologically obstructed Cooper pairing has not been revealed in those cases.
-Our work presents the first class of higher-order nodal superconductivity that originates from the topologically obstructed Cooper pairing, thus establishing another deep connection between topology and superconductivity manifesting in the new type of ``Euler obstruction" introduced in this work.
+Our work presents a class of higher-order nodal superconductivity that originates from the topologically obstructed Cooper pairing.